ergunsh/zeplin-to-code/README.md

-# Generating semantic UI code from Zeplin screens and components
+# Generating UI layout code from Zeplin screens and components
 ## Introduction
-The aim of the project is to generate semantic UI code from Zeplin screens and components in React Native.
+The aim of the project is to layout UI code from Zeplin screens and components in React Native

-## Glossary
-* __Zeplin screens and components__ are two well defined data structures that contain enough information for any design to be implemented in any UI platform by a developer.
-Zeplin screens could also contain components.

-* __Semantic UI code__ is the UI code introducing meaning of the elements in the design to the platform's markup language rather than just presentation.
-As an example, a `<h1>` tag gives the text it wraps around the meaning of "a top level heading on the page" in HTML.

-* __React__ is a Javascript library for building user interfaces.
-It is generally used with an HTML like syntax called JSX.

-* __React Native__ is a framework to build native mobile apps using Javascript and React.
-Although it specifically started as a way to build native mobile apps using Javascript; its' scope is extended to include other target platforms such as web, windows, mac etc.

-* __React Native components__ are basic building blocks for a user interface such as
-    - `View` - a component to separate parts of the UI
-    - `Text` - a component to render text
-    - `Image` - a component to render image
-    - `StyleSheet` - a component to specify visual and layout properties of a component very similar to CSS StyleSheets.

-With the help of these definitions; we can rephrase our aim as to translate a design represented by well defined data structures to JSX code with React Native components.
 ## High Level Requirements
 * Output of the generated code shall match the design specs given by screen and component data structures.
 * Generated code shall be usable by a developer building on top of the design given by data structures.
 So, a typical workflow of a developer could be; `see the design -> generate code of the design -> implement business logic over that generated UI code`.